12 Types of Ballroom Dances and Their Definition

 On moves where the woman leaves the man, she must be on his right side while her head extends to follow the elbow.

-The movements in waltz involve rotations with a slight rise and sways on the second step.
+The movements in the waltz involve rotations with a slight rise and sways on the second step.

 2. Tango